 This is essential for creating the lower back strength that is vital to prevent the risk of injury [R].

-How To Do The Romanian Deadlift
+How To Perform The Romanian Deadlift

 It’s important to remember that the Romanian deadlift is different than the traditional deadlift.
 RDLs put more emphasis on the hamstrings, therefore it’s important to pay close attention to positioning and form.